NekomimiOwO/AinoCompanion/README.md

 - switching the owner;

 Remote clients do not run pet navigation or physics.
 They reproduce the received position, rotation, state, and owner, while keeping the `Rigidbody` kinematic to avoid physics divergence.

+The host should have the best computer among the players to avoid network lag regarding the pet for the clients.
+The mod should not be resource-heavy, it ran okay on my 3 year old laptop with intel integrated graphics.

+The most resource-intensive part of the mod is likely when she navigates outside the navmesh; reduce the number of rays if necessary.

 ### State updates